-The interim condensed consolidated financial statements of Delcath Systems, Inc. ("Delcath" or the "Company") as of and for the three months ended March 31, 2017 and 2016 should be read in conjunction with the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016 ("Annual Report"), which has been filed with the Securities Exchange Commission ("SEC") and can also be found on the Company's website (www.delcath.com).
-In these notes the terms "us", "we" or "our" refer to Delcath and its consolidated subsidiaries.
+The interim condensed consolidated financial statements of Delcath Systems, Inc. ("Delcath" or the "Company") as of and for the three and six months ended June 30, 2017 and 2016 should be read in conjunction with the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016 ("Annual Report"), which has been filed with the Securities Exchange Commission ("SEC"), as amended by that certain Amendment No. 1 to Form 10-K for the year ended December 31, 2016, filed with the SEC on July 14, 2017 and can also be found on the Company's website (www.delcath.com).
+In these notes the terms "us", "we" or "our" refer to Delcath and its consolidated subsidiaries